matthewmueller/rfcs/text/0000-migrations.md

 #### `updateRelation`

 - Change of cardinality (e.g. 1:1 to 1:n).
-This could be fixed in a future version of Prisma by actually migrating the data records.
+This will be fixed in a future version of Prisma by actually migrating the data records.
 As foreign keys are indexed anyways, this operation should be fairly fast.
 - Even if the cardinality stays the same, a change of the concrete persistence of the relation (Link Table or Inline) also will result in data loss right now.
 This is exactly the same use-case as the change of cardinality.

 ### Informing the user